immersive-app/user-docs/index.md

 parent: Layout
 ---

-# Get Started with Immersive Documentation
+# Get Started with Immersive

 Welcome to Immersive!
 Whether you're a busy professional, a serious learner, or just starting your language-learning journey, Immersive is here to make it smarter, simpler, and more effective.
 With our AI-driven platform, you can study real-world materials, track your progress, and focus your time where it matters most.